NE1NN/mini-lop/feature3_implementation.md

+In seed.py, I added a new field priority to help me track the priority and used_in_cycle to track if the seed has been used in the cycle.
+In main.py, I also keep a cycle tracker to track the cycle.

 I modified select_next_seed function in schedule.py.
 I followed AFL's favor implementation by the execution times * the size of the file.
 The lower it is, the higher the priority is in the queue.
 Then,